eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ## What is the meaning of SLURM job state codes?

-Jobs typically pass through several states in the course of their execution, as displayed by the `squeue` command.
+Several job states are displayed by the `squeue` command:
-(e.g.: PENDING, RUNNING, SUSPENDED, COMPLETING and COMPLETED).
-An explanation of each state follows:
 * CA (CANCELLED): the job was explicitly cancelled by the user or system administrator.
 The job may or may not have been initiated.
 * CD (COMPLETED): the job has terminated all processes on all nodes.
 * CF (CONFIGURING): the job has been allocated resources, but are waiting for them to become ready for use (e.g.booting).